 Taking place at art institutions throughout the UK, AA2A provides artists with 100 hours of access to art school facilities, with artists applying for a placement at the school of their choice.
 Founded in 1994 through research pilots, the full AA2A project has been running since 1999.

-For its October 2018 to April 2019 programme, 13 art schools are inviting applications from artists, with a number of different deadlines coming up in September.
+For its current programme, 11 art schools are inviting applications from artists, with a number of different deadlines coming up in September.

 While most artists apply to use a particular technical workshop or facility, Stenton’s own placement also involved exploring the situational context of the art school and its relationship to a neighboring forensic science faculty building.

 Stenton has a conceptual and collaborative practice that often takes an interdisciplinary approach to investigating ideas.

 In 2016 she received the Cambridge Festival of Ideas (University of Cambridge) Award for Stone Paper Cloud, a collaboration with Archaeologist Dr Augusta McMahon and Computer Scientist Professor Ann Copestake, which created a walk linking Cambridge with Aleppo and explored ideas around old and new technology.

 In collaboration with artist Caroline Wendling, in 2017 she created An Invitation to Travel, a series of three performance-based walks.